 Travel Friendly

-You can fold it quickly with one hand, sling it over your shoulder and most folks find the folded size fits overhead bins — exactly what you want for flights and trains.
-It handles tight spaces and busy terminals well, though it’s not marketed as an all-terrain stroller, so expect best performance on pavement and smoother sidewalks.
+You can fold it quickly with one hand, sling it over your shoulder and most folks find the folded size fits overhead bins.
+It handles tight spaces and busy terminals well.
+Expect best performance on pavement and smoother sidewalks rather than rough terrain.

 Child Friendly

 Your child gets a near-flat recline for proper naps, a 5-point harness for safety and an adjustable leg rest to grow with them.
-The extra-large canopy with UPF 50+ keeps harsh sun off, and the padded leatherette seat feels cozy enough for everyday outings and longer travel days up to roughly 49.99 pounds of recommended child weight.
+The extra-large canopy with UPF 50+ keeps harsh sun off.
+The seat is comfortable enough for everyday outings and longer travel days, supporting children up to 50 lbs.
+A 42-inch handlebar provides plenty of kick space for taller parents.

 Key Benefits